 The information on this page is intended to help you prepare for your move to Ottawa, adjust to life in a new city, and begin your studies at Carleton.
 We invite you to read the CU Start guide, however, there is important information specifically for international and exchange students that is only provided here.
-If your questions are not answered below you might want to also check out the Ravens Resources Directory.
+If your questions are not answered below we encourage you to explore our success pillars or use our service search tool.

 Please click on the checklist that applies to you, and use it as a guide to prepare yourself for studying at Carleton.
 Each item on the checklist is further explained on this page, below.

 Be sure to also check out the International Graduate Student Handbook 2016.